 5. Audit Your Expenses

 I have a running list of subscriptions, online apps, and tools that I use to run my business.
 Each year as the days get shorter, I revisit and update this list.
 It helps me audit my current expenses, and prioritize whether the apps, subscriptions, and services are paying off.
 I also review bank, merchant, and credit card statements regularly.
 BUT – sometimes expenses can fly under the radar.
 In fact, I discovered a huge gap from an account one of my kids had started years ago (when it was free) and it was racking up monthly.
 By the time I discovered it and discussed it with my husband, we realized we had already paid several hundred dollars over the course of a few years in monthly subscription fees.
 We never caught it because the monthly fees were low enough that they were going by unnoticed… my husband thought they were my charges, and I thought they were his.
 So, audit your business expenses regularly and be sure you know what the hidden charges are, and where they’re going.

 6. Create A Continuity Program (Free or Fee)

 A continuity program is one that provides regularity for your community.
-You may choose to offer a free service (such as my Blog Talk Radio monthly podcast – Managing Mompreneur Mayhem) or one that provides monthly income to both add value and build your community.
-Some entrepreneurs start out offering something free to gain the trust of people in their community, and are then happy to receive the benefits when sales increase.
+You may choose to offer a free service (such as a podcast) or one that provides monthly income to both add value and build your community.
+Some entrepreneurs start out offering something free to gain the trust of people in their community and are then happy to receive the benefits when sales increase.
 It’s much easier to sell to people who know you, and people love being a member of an in-group.
 Social Media has made this so simple – especially the free versions.
 It’s as easy as setting up a public group on either Facebook and Linked In to get started.
 Especially if you’re looking to generate consistent content and build your following, consider creating a community and offering a free weekly call – chock full of value-added content.

 7. Bundle Your Assets